 Q: What is the CAE Career Ready Internship Program and how do I apply?

-Q: What is The Academy?
+Q: What is The Academy of Learning Communities (TALCO)?
 How can I apply?
 What are benefits of being a part of the program?

-A: The Academy is a post-baccalaureate preparation program for undergraduate students interested in going to law school, medical school and/or graduate school.
+A: TALCO is a post-baccalaureate preparation program for undergraduate students interested in going to law school, medical school and/or graduate school.
 Please fill out an application, if interested.
 Students are admitted on a rolling basis.
-For more information, check out the Academy page.
+Read more about TALCO.

 Q: How can CAE help connect me to resources across campus?